Ming treasure voyages: Seventh voyage

 Dreyer (2007) states that the following countries may also have been visited by a few of the ships when the fleet passed by them: Siam; the northern Sumatran states of Aru, Nagur, Lide, and Lambri (when sailing to Semudera); and Quilon and Cochin (when sailing to Calicut).
 Mills (1970) concludes that Zheng's associates—not Zheng himself—had visited Siam, Aru, Nagur, Lide, Lambri, Nicobar Islands, Bengal, Quilon, Cochi, Coimbatore, Maldive Islands, Dhufar, Lasa, Aden, Mecca, Mogadishu, and Brava.
-Pelliot (1933) suggests that the squadrons detached from the fleet at Hormuz to travel to Aden, the East African ports and perhaps Lasa.
+Pelliot (1933) suggests that the squadrons detached from the fleet at Hormuz to travel to Aden, the East African ports, and perhaps Lasa.

 The Xia Xiyang also provided the dates and itinerary, as described hereafter, for the return route of the seventh voyage.
-The fleet departed from Hormuz on 9 March 1433, arrived at Calicut on 31 March, and departed from Calicut on 9 April to sail across the ocean.
+The Chinese treasure fleet departed from Hormuz on 9 March 1433, arrived at Calicut on 31 March, and departed from Calicut on 9 April to sail across the ocean.
 They arrived at Semudera on 25 April and left there on 1 May.
 On 9 May, they arrived at Malacca.
 They arrived at the Kunlun Ocean on 28 May.
 They arrived at Vijaya (present-day Qiu Nhon) on 13 June and left there on 17 June.
 The Xia Xiyang records several geographical sightings at this point.
 The fleet arrived at Taicang on 7 July.
 The Xia Xiyang notes that it did not record the later stages, that is, the journey between Taicang and the capital.
 On 22 July 1433, they arrived in the capital Beijing.
 On 27 July, the Xuande Emperor bestowed ceremonial robes and paper money to the fleet's personnel.

 According to Dreyer (2007), the fleet's detached squadrons were probably already assembled at Calicut for the homeward journey, as the main fleet did not remain long there.
 He states that they did not stop at Ceylon or southern India, because they were sailing under favorable conditions and were running before the southwest monsoon.
 Ma records that the various detached ships reassembled in Malacca to wait for favorable winds before continuing their return.

-Zheng returned with envoys from 11 countries, including one from Mecca.
+The fleet returned with envoys from 11 countries, including from Mecca.
 On 14 September 1433, as recorded in the Xuanzong Shilu, the following envoys came to court to present tribute: King Zain al-Abidin of Semudera sent his younger brother Halizhi Han and others, King Bilima of Calicut sent his ambassador Gebumanduluya and others, King Keyili of Cochin sent his ambassador Jiabubilima and others, King Parakramabahu VI of Ceylon sent his ambassador Mennidenai and others, King Ali of Dhofar sent his ambassador Hajji Hussein and others, King Al-Malik az-Zahir Yahya b.
 Isma'il of Aden sent his ambassador Puba and others, King Devaraja of Coimbatore sent his ambassador Duansilijian and others, King Sa'if-ud-Din of Hormuz sent the foreigner Malazu, the King of "Old Kayal" (Jiayile) sent his ambassador Abd-ur-Rahman and others, and the King of Mecca sent the headman (toumu) Shaxian and others.